an Anglo-Norman villa, a mill and its electricity production

 Paris is 260 km away via the A13 motorway and can be reached in 2 hours via Caen train station, 22 km away.
 Bayeux, 11 km away, has sixth form colleges, large shops and all useful infrastructures.
 Local shops can be found in a village 3 km away.

 A little road in an unspoilt village goes down amidst chateaux, priories and character residences towards the river.
 A no-through road, it leads to the industrial part of the village, with its workers cottages.
-The Anglo-Norman villa looks down from the heights over the river and the greenbelt meadows.
+The Anglo-Norman villa, adjoining the mill, looks out over its millrace and the greenbelt meadows.

-Set at right angles to the villa, the building houses a Francis turbine, a Ruston & Hornsby engine and, on four levels, the machinery.
+Set at right angles to the villa, the building houses a Francis turbine, which produces electricity and, on four levels, the machinery.
 Following on, the buildings house silos and warehouses.
-At right angles, a large transit room is laid out above rooms used for workshop and garage purposes.
 A self-contained dwelling, a stable and garages, as well as very wide, wrought iron gates, enclose the courtyard.
-The outbuildings, spanning a surface area of almost 600 m², are predominantly composed of large rooms.
+The buildings, opposite the villa, are isolated, without openings, and are not part of the property.
+The outbuildings, spanning a surface area of almost 300 m² over two levels, are composed of rooms, with or without machinery.

 The Anglo-Norman villa